FAQ

 Although you may want to provide full coverage of your entire venue, and this is certainly ideal, it can cost literally thousands of dollars to do so depending on the size, layout and construction of your premises.
 While many venues comfortably achieve full coverage using just a single Zenbu wireless router, others may require additional access points, high gain antennas and a large amount of cabling.

 You may find that on balance it is best to simply provide whatever coverage you can achieve from a single Zenbu router positioned as best you can.
 This does not require electricians, RF engineers and network technicians or any special technical knowledge and costs only $249.
 Simply connect the Zenbu router to your existing broadband internet connection.
 Although your entire premises may not be covered, this is the easiest way for you to cheaply provide wireless broadband internet access to your customers.
-You can always add high gain antennas or additional access points later, so you have nothing to lose in starting small and simple.
+You can always add high gain antennas or additional access points later so you have nothing to lose by starting small and simple.

 You might find that most customers don't mind sitting in your reception area, restaurant, lounge or at particular tables to access the internet.
-Especially when they see how cheap it is.

 Hints and options